- Course: BSc Biological Sciences

 Where did you do your placement year & what was your job role?

-I worked in the marketing department at IBM, based in Portsmouth.
+I worked in the marketing department at IBM, as a Demands Program Marketing Specialist.
 My role was extensive but essentially supported the analysis division of the department – I worked regularly on spreadsheets analysing the budget spent on each IBM initiative in a quarter.
-In addition, I supported my manager in meetings, managed event databases, aided social media campaigns, managed internal websites...
+In addition, I supported my manager in meetings, managed event databases, aided social media campaigns, managed internal websites.
 My biggest project of the year was organising a series of “road show” events based around what IBM does at Wimbledon.

 What were your key responsibilities?
 How did these develop as your placement progressed?